 Families are encouraged to be active participants in their child's educational experience here at the Children's Lab School.
 Parents/guardians are always welcome to observe and volunteer in their child's classroom or share a special talent, hobby or family tradition with the school.
 Throughout the school year there will be opportunities for families to go on field trips, attend workshops, and participate in special school activities or events.
-Annually families are asked to complete a survey.
-Families are always expected to participate in a way that maintains the smooth and efficient operation of the program and/or does not compromise the health and safety of children or staff.
+Families are expected to participate in a way that maintains the smooth and efficient operation of the program and/or does not compromise the health and safety of children or staff.